University of Amsterdam: Faculty of Law

 The Faculty of Law (Faculteit der Rechtsgeleerdheid) (FdR) is based in the newly redesigned Roetersiland campus.
 It was earlier housed in the Oudemanhuispoort, a historic building dating from 1602 situated in the center of Amsterdam.
 It has approximately 3,700 students and 330 academic staff members.
 58% of academic staff is female.
 The Faculty offers nine LLM programs, of which two are taught in English.
 In addition the Faculty offers three advanced LLM programs, which are all taught in English.
 Research at the Faculty is undertaken by five research institutes which specialize in the following areas: International law, Private law, Environmental law, Labor law, and Information law.
 In terms of research, the faculty produced 451 academic publications in 2018.
 In the 2018 academic year, there were 41 PhD candidates, 67% of whom were female.

 In 2015, a bequest from Trudie Vervoort-Jaarsma to the university established the Julia Henriëtte Jaarsma-Adolfs scholarship fund for assisting students pursuing an LLM in the law faculty.
 The bequest of €4 million was the largest single donation left to a Dutch university by a private citizen and was made to honor her mother's legal career.
 A second scholarship in the name of Vervoort-Jaarsma's daughter, Madeleine Vervoort, provides travel funds to students.

 Faculty of Medicine

-The Faculty of Medicine (Faculteit der Geneeskunde) (FdG), each year, approximately 350 first-year students begin their study of medicine at the Academic Medical Center.
+The Faculty of Medicine (Faculteit der Geneeskunde) (FdG), each year, approximately 350 first-year students begin their study of medicine at Amsterdam UMC.
 The first, three-year phase consists mainly of thematic teaching.
-The second, also three-year phase consists of training internships in and outside of the AMC.
+The second, also three-year phase consists of training internships in and outside of Amsterdam UMC.
 In terms of research, the faculty produced 3,206 academic publications in 2009.